EJP-ORION/OH-Surveillance-Codex/docs/4-the-data-principle.rst

 `Campylobacter surveillance in Sweden at dataportal.se <https://www.dataportal.se/en/datasets/59_1684/campylobacter-surveillance-in-sweden>`_.
 The metadata for this dataset was annotated following the DCAT Application Profile for data portals in Europe (DCAT-AP).
 This is therefore a truly Findable, Accessible, Interoperable and Reusable (FAIR) dataset.

-The `surveillance report itself, in its entirity, was also published in the Swedish dataportal <https://www.dataportal.se/en/datasets/59_1643/surveillance-of-infectious-diseases-in-animals-and-humans-in-sweden-2019>`_.
+The `surveillance report itself, in its entirety, was also published in the Swedish dataportal <https://www.dataportal.se/en/datasets/59_1643/surveillance-of-infectious-diseases-in-animals-and-humans-in-sweden-2019>`_.
 While this is a PDF file, therefore not accessible and interoperable for machines, all metadata were provided in the DCAT-AP, making it findable and reusable.

 This pilot served as a "proof of concept" to achieve the following:
 1)	Having a dataset that grows in parallel to the surveillance report.
 While the surveillance report has all diseases for one year, this is meant to be one disease, but all years.